JasonPollman/NodesBackend/readme.md

 The challenge called for persisting state across multiple sessions—which means emitting events.
 So, Socket.io and Node's event driven model seemed like a natural fit for the project.

+For convenience, I used Express to serve the frontend content, but in a real production setting I would have used Apache to serve the frontend app and used the Node.js server only for socket events.

 **MongoDB**
-Since the data we're storing isn't relational in nature, a NoSQL database was a convenient choice.
+Since the data we're storing isn't relational in nature, a NoSQL database was an easy choice.
 I chose to store the nodes in a single collection and generate relationships by keeping track of each node's parent.

 ## Considerations
-*What if the database requirements changed suddenly?*
+**What if the database requirements changed suddenly?**
 I implemented a "store" interface that requires 5 methods.
 With this design, if and when the next greatest database hits the market, creating a new store driver would be quick and easy.

-*What if a new requirement requires the "number" (leaf) nodes to have children?*
+**What if a new requirement requires the "number" (leaf) nodes to have children?**
-I wanted to design the project so that *any* node can have children.
+I wanted to design the project so that *any* node could have children.
 So, all tree generation is recursive.
 Accounting for only "root", "factory", and "number" nodes without thinking about the future would mean major refactoring down the road.

+Additionally, all `NODE_SCHEMA` is stored in `constants.js`, so adding validations for new nodes means you don't have to touch any business logic.

-*What if we wanted to allow users to insert a 1,000 or more number nodes... not just 15?*
+**What if we wanted to allow users to insert a 1,000 or more number nodes... not just 15?**
 Given the tree structure and how expensive database calls are, inserting a large number of nodes would kill performance. *Enter cache...*